 Sleggs was the medical superintendent of a chest and infectious disease hospital commissioned by the government of South Africa in 1948 in the country’s northwest Cape Province, where crocidolite asbestos was mined.

 Wagner had been hired by the government’s Ministry of Mines to study occupational hazards associated with asbestos mining.
 During the course of his research, Sleggs found unusual pleural tumors in the bodies of asbestos workers.

 In their paper published by the British Journal of Medicine in 1960, Sleggs and Wagner detailed 33 cases of mesothelioma they discovered, with all but one case having a proven history of asbestos exposure.

 In eight cases, the exposure history was occupational.
 The rest of the patients lived near the mines for most of their lives.

 Unfortunately, Wagner’s history with asbestos and mesothelioma became tarnished in the 1990s when court documents revealed he was on the payroll of defense attorneys working for the asbestos manufacturers.

-Selikoff found that the mortality rate among these employees was 25 percent higher than would be expected statistically and that the deceased workers had died from a variety of diseases, including asbestosis, asbestos-related lung cancer and other types of lung, stomach, colon, rectal and colorectal cancers.
+Selikoff found the mortality rate among these employees was 25 percent higher than would be expected statistically and that the deceased workers had died from a variety of diseases, including asbestosis, asbestos-related lung cancer and other types of lung, stomach and colorectal cancers.